 The OtterBox Commuter is one of our favorite cases overall.
 This sleek and durable option is the only model with a military drop-test certification that still looks and feels like an everyday case.
 The soft, silicone inner material is wrapped in a hard case.
 While this model may take a few extra seconds to install, it's extremely easy to remove.
 The protective flap for the charging port is a simple yet appreciated feature, as charging ports tend to get dirty quickly.
 This case has a smooth feel, a good grip, and easily slides in and out of pockets.
 To top it off, the Commuter comes in multiple color options.
 While many thicker cases affect the way that the silent toggle switches, the angled border around the switch on this case allows for easy operation.

-We were hard-pressed to find anything wrong with the OtterBox Commuter.
-But we should note that this case is not quite low-profile, which is not surprising given its solid, protective status.
+We were hard-pressed to find flaws with the OtterBox Commuter.
+We should note that this case is definitely not low-profile, which is not surprising given its solid, protective status.
 The hard-plastic outer case isn't as sleek as some smoother options, making it a bit more difficult to use in certain situations.
-Also, this model is pricier than some of the simpler designs available to consumers, but we think it's worth it.
+It is also pricier than some of the simpler designs on the market, but despite all these caveats, we still think it is worth the price.

 Weight: 1.2 ounces | Dimensions: 6.5 x 3.5 x 0.5 inches